-These tattooed moms and dads stepped up their parenting game and rocked tattoos to show love and support to their kids in time of struggle.
+These tattooed moms and dads stepped up their parenting game and used their tattoos as a way to show love and support to their kids in time of struggle.

-This wonder dad is one of the earliest known tattooed daddies seen sporting a cochlear implant tattoo in support of his child.
-Not much is known about him but he has our absolute cheer and support for showing his little girl that he's with her in ever step of the way, through ink and actions.
+This wonder dad is one of the earliest known tattooed daddies seen sporting a cochlear implant tattoo in support of his child, and when people saw the photo it went absolutely viral.
+While we do not know the inspirational dad's name, he has our absolute cheer and support for showing his little girl that he's with her in ever step of the way, through ink and actions.

 Alistair Campbell is proud dad to Charlotte who has to wear two cochlear implants to aid her hearing at age six.
 The loving dad got his cochlear implant tattoo as soon as Charlotte got her second one.
 Charlotte isn't the only cochlear implant-rocking badass in the Alistair household, her mother also requires one while her brother currently makes use of hearing aides.